 - How to determine whether an email address is legitimate - The types of address a phishing email could use - The importance of asking "does the email urge you to act immediately?" - The importance of checking the spelling and grammar of an email

-Any cyber-attacks initiated through emails are managed in line with the Data and Cyber-security Breach Prevention and Management Plan.
+Any cyber-attacks initiated through emails will be managed in line with the Cyber Response and Recovery Plan.